Hip Dysplasia

 • Change in activity tolerance

-• Reluctance to jump or down
+• Reluctance to jump up or down

-• Avoids using the stairs
+• Avoiding stairs

-• Exhibit a bunny-hopping gait
+• Exhibiting a bunny-hopping gait

-• Have underdeveloped back-leg musculature
+• Underdeveloped back-leg musculature

 • Pain and stiffness in the hip

-• Avoids stretching of the back legs
+• Avoiding stretching of the back legs

 Diagnosing Hip Dysplasia

-Surgery may be required in some cases to ensure the best outcome for your dog.
+The decision to treat surgically or conservatively depends on the individual dog’s severity of hip dysplasia and age.
+But in almost every case, a Canine Rehabilitation Therapist can significantly improve that dog’s quality of life.
+In some cases, surgery may be required to ensure the best outcome for your dog.
 Two of the more common procedures are the Total Hip Replacement (THR) and the Femoral Head Ostectomy (FHO).
-Before choosing the surgical route, it is important to know what other options are available to you and your dog that helps you to manage their condition in a less invasive manner.
+Before choosing the surgical route, it is essential to know what other options are available to you and your dog that may help you manage their condition in a less invasive manner.

-Making sure your dog maintains a healthy weight, through an appropriate diet and joint supplements, is imperative whether or not you choose surgery.
+Making sure your dog maintains a healthy weight through an appropriate diet and joint supplements is imperative, whether or not you choose surgery.
 Daily exercise, pain medication when necessary, and dog rehabilitation can make all the difference with this common orthopedic condition.

 As Canine Rehab Practitioners, we can provide you with a multitude of ways to improve your dog’s quality of life through education, massage therapy, manual therapy, home modifications, and exercises specific to your dog and where they are today.